Solar Panel Cleaning System Framework

 - Robots have different productivity levels, consider this in your analysis.

-- Wear and Tear is extremely important – There are lots of cheap robots on the market that high very high wear and tear costs.
+- Wear and Tear are extremely important – There are lots of cheap robots on the market that high very high wear and tear costs.
 Consider this factor in your analysis.

-- Inclination levels is a factor you must know.
+- Inclination levels are a factor you must know.
 Not all robots have great inclination levels.

 - PV Soiling Levels are key.
-You have to compare the cost of being dirty to the cost of each solar panel cleaning system to see with system is idea.
-Invest in soiling monitoring such as the solutions DustIQ and Fracsun have.
+You have to compare the cost of being dirty to the cost of each solar panel cleaning system to see with the system is ideal.
+Invest in soiling monitoring such as the solutions.

 - Work with solar panel cleaning engineers to find the best solution.